prometheus/prometheus/docs/querying/functions.md

 The label matchers are used to constrain which info series to consider and which data labels to add to `v`.

-What we mean by identifying labels in this context is the subset that identifies an info metric.
-The remaining info metric labels are considered "data" labels (i.e. non-identifying).
-The purpose of an info metric's identifying labels is to connect it to regular (non-info) metrics.
-It's similar to foreign keys in SQL, that allow you to combine data spread across multiple tables.
-The data labels in practice encode metadata key value pairs, and are what one wants to add to query results (identifying labels are already included).
+Identifying labels of an info series are the subset of labels that uniquely identify the info series.
+The remaining labels are considered _data labels_ (also called non-identifying).
+(Note that Prometheus's concept of time series identity always includes _all_ the labels.
+For the sake of the `info` function, we “logically” define info series identity in a different way than in the conventional Prometheus view.)
+The identifying labels of an info series are used to join it to regular (non-info) series, i.e. those series that have the same labels as the identifying labels of the info series.
+The data labels, which are the ones added to the regular series by the `info` function, effectively encode metadata key value pairs.
+(This implies that a change in the data labels in the conventional Prometheus view constitutes the end of one info series and the beginning of a new info series, while the “logical” view of the `info` function is that the same info series continues to exist, just with different “data”.)

 Before the `info` function, the solution to including info metric data labels in Prometheus queries has been to so-called "join" with the relevant info metric.